capdiem/masa.blazor.docs/Masa.Docs.Shared/wwwroot/docs/pages/components/banners/en-US.md

 ---
-category: Components
-type: Banners
 title: Banners
-cols: 1
+desc: "The component is used to send intermittent messages of 1-2 actions to the user.
+It has two variables, single-line and multi-line (implied).
+These icons can be used with your messages and actions."
 related:
   - /components/alerts
   - /components/icons
   - /components/snackbars
 ---

-# Banners

-The component is used to send intermittent messages of 1-2 actions to the user.
-It has two variables, single-line and multi-line (implied).
-These icons can be used with your messages and actions.

 ## Usage